gitana/gitana-javascript-driver/README.md

 });
 ```

-Where <b>${clientKey}</b> and <b>${clientSecret}</b> are client credentials generated with your Cloud CMS subscription.
+Where <b>clientKey</b> and <b>clientSecret</b> are client credentials generated with your Cloud CMS subscription.
+Here, we use the username/password combination of <b>demo</b>/<b>demo</b> which instructs Cloud CMS to authenticate
+using the OAuth2 password flow.

 ## In Node JS

-This driver is available via the NPM registry (http://www.npmjs.org) as "gitana".
+This driver is available via the <a href="https://npmjs.org/package/gitana">NPM Registry as 'gitana'</a>.

-Using it in Node JS is prettyeasy.
+Using it in Node JS is pretty easy.
 You can do something like the following:

 ```bash
 var Gitana = require("gitana");